HidekiMori-CIT/aenet-lammps/README.md

 In ANN/Fe/ directory parameter file and example input file for LAMMPS
 Parameter file of ANN potential for BCC iron : Fe.10tw-10tw.ann
-Example input file for LAMMPS (1): in.aenet_mm, lattice optimization of BCC iron
+(1) in.aenet_mm: example input file for LAMMPS, lattice optimization of BCC iron
-Example input file for LAMMPS (2): in.aenet_nve, run nve MD of BCC iron
+(2) in.aenet_nve: example input file for LAMMPS, run nve MD of BCC iron

 To check the LAMMPS work properly, for example, in ANN/Fe/ directory
 ```